fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 > It seems there sometimes is an HTTP error during install.
 If you encounter that the download did not complete, re-run the installation once again and you should be good.

+> With CLI 0.6.0, Erigon seems not to work properly on Intel Chips.
+Installing Geth is recommended as long as the compatability errors are fixed.

 All clients will be installed within the `/usr/local/bin/` folder.

 You can check if they were installed correctly with the following commands.
 They will all print out their currently installed version numbers.